hdamtew/sample-project-/README.md

 Comparisons: If applicable, compare the histogram across different groups or sub-datasets.
 6. Results
 Histogram Visualization:
+Perhaps the most popular graphical summary of quantitative variables; Data are first catagorized into classes of equal width and then frequencies and relative frequencies are calculated
+Box plot visualuazation:
+the median, minimum, Maximum, 1st and 3rd quartiles are used to create box plot

 Include one or more histograms that show the distribution of the data.
 Use appropriate labeling (e.g., axis titles, chart title, legends).
 Summary of Key Insights: